Deep ecology: Origins and history

 In his original 1973 deep ecology paper, Arne Næss stated that he was inspired by ecologists who were studying the ecosystems throughout the world.
-Næss also made clear that he felt the real motivation to 'free nature' was spiritual and intuitive.
-'Your motivation comes from your total view or your philosophical, religious opinions,' he said, 'so that you feel, when you are working in favour of free nature, you are working for something within your self, that ... demands changes.
-So you are motivated from what I call 'deeper premises'.
+Næss also made clear that he felt the real motivation to "free nature" was spiritual and intuitive.
+"Your motivation comes from your total view or your philosophical, religious opinions," he said, "so that you feel, when you are working in favour of free nature, you are working for something within your self, that ... demands changes.
+So you are motivated from what I call 'deeper premises'."

 In a 2014 essay, environmentalist George Sessions identified three people active in the 1960s whom he considered foundational to the movement: author and conservationist Rachel Carson, environmentalist David Brower, and biologist Paul R. Ehrlich.
 Sessions considers the publication of Carson's 1962 seminal book Silent Spring as the beginning of the contemporary deep ecology movement.
 Næss also considered Carson the originator of the movement, stating "Eureka, I have found it" upon encountering her writings.

-Another event in the 1960s which have been proposed as foundational to the movement are the images of the Earth floating in space taken by the Apollo astronauts.
+Another event cited as foundational to the movement was the publication in the 1960s of photographs of Earth from space taken by the Apollo astronauts.

 Principles

 Deep ecology proposes an embracing of ecological ideas and environmental ethics (that is, proposals about how humans should relate to nature).
 It is also a social movement based on a holistic vision of the world.
 Deep ecologists hold that the survival of any part is dependent upon the well-being of the whole, and criticise the narrative of human supremacy, which they say has not been a feature of most cultures throughout human evolution.

 Deep ecology presents an eco-centric (Earth-centred) view, rather than the anthropocentric (human-centred) view, developed in its most recent form by philosophers of the Enlightenment, such as Newton, Bacon, and Descartes.
 Proponents of deep ecology oppose the narrative that man is separate from nature, is in charge of nature, or is the steward of nature, or that nature exists as a resource to be freely exploited.
 They cite the fact that indigenous peoples under-exploited their environment and retained a sustainable society for thousands of years, as evidence that human societies are not necessarily destructive by nature.
-They believe that the current materialist paradigm must be replaced - as Næss pointed out, this involves more than merely getting rid of capitalism and the concept of economic growth, or 'progress', that is critically endangering the biosphere.
-'We need changes in society such that reason and emotion support each other,' he said. '... not only a change in a technological and economic system, but a change that touches all the fundamental aspects of industrial societies.
-This is what I mean by a change of 'system'.
+They believe that the current materialist paradigm must be replaced – as Næss pointed out, this involves more than merely getting rid of capitalism and the concept of economic growth, or "progress", that is critically endangering the biosphere.
+"We need changes in society such that reason and emotion support each other," states Næss: "... not only a change in a technological and economic system, but a change that touches all the fundamental aspects of industrial societies.
+This is what I mean by a change of 'system'."